The skills that will get you a graduate job in marketing

 Skills and contacts built up outside your studies can help you get a foot in the door.
 Organising events for a society or department, writing newsletters, managing budgets and standing on committees all show the project management skills you’ll need for a job in marketing.
 Similarly, showing how you developed organisation skills through combining studies, social life and part-time work will help your application.

 Your own interests can also offer a way into a marketing career.
 If you’re passionate about sport or music, for example, or if you want to continue to build your knowledge of your subject area outside academia, consider marketing or publicity roles in specialist organisations.
 Sports and arts organisations, for example, may value your commitment even if you don’t have marketing experience.
+To find out more about the requirements of a graduate job in marketing, check out our guide to entering the profession.

 Boost your marketing knowledge with additional study

 Another way to improve your chances is to do a professional marketing qualification or a postgraduate course.
 The Chartered Institute of Marketing (CIM) offers an Introductory Certificate in Marketing, which would demonstrate your commitment to prospective employers.
 This can be followed at a later stage by other qualifications leading to chartered status.
+The Institute for Direct and Digital Marketing (IDM) also offers a variety of qualifications for both graduates and industry professionals ranging from masters and postgraduate degrees to professional diplomas.